 - Sign in to Oracle Cloud as the cloud account administrator.
 You can find your account name and login information in your welcome email.

-- In the Infrastructure Console, click on the top left to open the navigation menu, click Identity, then click Federation.
-You might need to use the scroll bar on the left to scroll down to see the menu option.
+- In the Infrastructure Console, click on the top left to open the navigation menu, click Identity & Security, then, under Identity, click Federation.

 - In the IDCS Console, add a SAML application, and configure SSO details.
 See Add a SAML Application in Administering Oracle Identity Cloud Service.